October 26. Kazinform's timeline of major events

 EVENTS

-1964 – The Medical Institute which is alter turned into the Medical Academy is established in Tselinograd (now Nur-Sultan).
-On January 6, 2009 the Kazakh Medical Academy is transformed into the Medical University Astana JSC and becomes a part of National Medical Holding JSC.

-1999 – First President of Kazakhstan-Elbasy Nursultan Nazarbayev takes part in the session of the Interstate Council of the Customs Union member states in Moscow.
-The participants sign the Moscow Declaration on the Treaty of Customs Union and the Single Economic Space.

-2010 – First President of Kazakhstan-Elbasy Nursultan Nazarbayev pays an official visit to the Kingdom of Belgium.
-As a result of the visit two nations decided to set up the Kazakhstan-Belgium Business Council.
+2010 - President of Kazakhstan Nursultan Nazarbayev pays an official visit to the Kingdom of Belgium.
+The sides decided to create the Kazakhstan-Belgium Business Council.

-2010 – An alley of 28 eminent athletes of South Kazakhstan region is unveiled next to the Kazhimukan Stadium in Shymkent.

 2011 - Paintings of contemporary Kazakhstani artists are showcased at the exhibition in Kuala Lumpur.
-The exhibition is organized by the Kazakh Embassy in Malaysia.
-The artists depict history and culture, traditions and values symbolizing the spirit of the steppes in more than 100 paintings.
+The exhibition was organized by the Kazakh Embassy in Malaysia.
+The artists depicted history and culture, traditions and values symbolizing the spirit of the steppes in more than 100 paintings.

-2015 - The Archives of Italy provides Kazakhstan with an electronic version of the Codex Cumanicus, a well-known and unique written artifact of the Kipchak language created in 1303.
+2015 - The Archives of Italy provides Kazakhstan with an electronic version of the Codex Cumanicus, a well-known written artifact of the Kipchak language created in 1303.

 2017 - The International jury of the XX International Film Festival Religion Today names Oralman (Returnee) by Kazakhstani director Sabit Kurmanbekov the best feature film.